MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/preparation.md

 - Select **Server Roles** in the left pane, check the **sysadmin** checkbox, and click OK.

   ![Prepare for UI - Assign the sysadmin role to the Universal Inventory Service Account](media/prepare-sql-admin.png)

+## Next Step: Best Practices for Quality Inventory

+After making sure you have got the Prerequisites for using UI on your computer, read the[**UI Installation Tutorial section**](installation.md).